Overall: 88.9 x 61 x 30.5 cm (35 x 24 x 12 in.)

 Gilt bronze, iron

 Out On Loan

-One of a pair of Louis XV pittoresque style with a parrot perched among three branches of scrolling laurel leaves and berries, terminating in modelled drip-pans.
-The backplate terminates in c-scrolls with clowers and include the original screws.
+One of a pair of Louis XV rococo style wall lights with a parrot perched among three branches of scrolling laurel leaves and berries, terminating in modeled sockets and drip-pans.
+The backplate terminates in c-scrolls with flowers and includes the original screws.

 Archduchess Elisabeth Marie of Austria (b.
 1883 – d.
 1963), Vienna [see note]; upon her death, passed by descent within her family; 2005, sold by her estate to an unknown buyer.
 By 2010, Angela Gräfin von Wallwitz, Munich; 2017, sold by Angela von Wallwitz to the MFA.
 (Accession Date: March 1, 2017)

 NOTE: The wall lights are from the personal collection of Elisabeth Marie of Austria.
 Because of their size and appearance, it has been speculated that they have a royal provenance, and it is very likely that they descended to her from a family member.
 Whether they had belonged to her grandmother, the Empress Elisabeth of Austria (b.
 1837 - d.
 1898), or came from the family of her first husband, Prince Otto Weriand von Windisch-Graetz (b.
 1873 – d.
 1952), from whom she separated in 1918, is not known.